 SEN & Disabilities

-Thank-you for taking the time to visit the Special Educational Needs and Disabilities (SEND) section of our website.
-You will find detailed provision maps of what Chobham Academy can offer for your child, depending on their needs and the support they require.
-You can also find questions from current Chobham parents and students.
-If you have any additional questions, concerns or worries, please do not hesitate to contact a member of the SEN team.
+Thank-you for visiting the Special Educational Needs and Disabilities (SEND) section of our website.
+You will find provision maps of what Chobham Academy can offer for your child, depending on their needs and the support they require.
+If you have any additional questions, concerns or worries, please do not hesitate to contact a member of the SEND team.

-The Inclusion team consists of Tinus Stander, Assistant Principal responsible for Behaviour and Inclusion, and Kevado Warmington-Shiell.
+The Inclusion team leaders are Tinus Stander, Assistant Principal responsible for Behaviour and Inclusion, and K Warmington-Shiell, our SENDCO.